 requirement.txt file, and then executing

-python NAME_OF_EXECUTABLE_PYTHON_MODULE.py as defined in the stage's
+python NAME_OF_EXECUTABLE_PYTHON_MODULE.py as defined for the stage in

-config.ini.
+bodywork.yaml.
 See Configuring Stages for more information.
 The Bodywork stage-runner will be started wherever the command is called.

 This command is intended for use by Bodywork containers and it is not recommended for use during Bodywork project development on your local machine.